victorminden/victorminden.github.io/_pages/projects.md

  [Write-up](docs/project_cme338.pdf)

-For our final project in large-scale numerical optimization with Michael Saunders (Spring 2013), Austin Benson and I created complex implementations in FORTRAN of the popular LSQR and LSMR algorithms for solving linear systems.
-These are based heavily off of the original real-arithmetic implementations from the Stanford Systems Optimization Laboratory.
+For our final project in large-scale numerical optimization with [Michael Saunders](http://stanford.edu/~saunders/) (Spring 2013), [Austin Benson](http://stanford.edu/~arbenson/) and I created complex implementations in FORTRAN of the popular LSQR and LSMR algorithms for solving linear systems.
+These are based heavily off of the original real-arithmetic implementations from the Stanford Systems Optimization Laboratory and can be found [here (LSQR)](http://web.stanford.edu/group/SOL/software/lsqr/) and [here (LSMR)](http://web.stanford.edu/group/SOL/software/lsmr/).

 - - -